- Restore full oral function with dental implants

 - Dental Implant Placement – An implant, which resembles a small screw, is surgically embedded in your jaw.
 Over a period of several months, your bone actually fuses to the implant in a process called osseointegration.

 - Dental Implant Restoration – Your dentist attaches a tiny piece of hardware called an abutment to the top of your implant.
 Once the abutment is in place, your dentist can then attach a dental restoration to your implant.
 The restoration will look, feel, and function like a natural tooth.
 A crown is used to replace a single tooth.
-If you need to replace multiple teeth, implants can support a bridge or even full dentures.
+If you need to replace multiple teeth, implants can support a bridge.
+For replacing full arches of teeth, we can perform the All-on-4® procedure or give you implant-supported dentures.